-- Domestic animals can also be the carriers of NiV as fruit bats often drop partially eaten fruits which can be consumed by them.
-Try to keep them indoors and feed them yourself or if there’s a chance of them being infected, keep distance from them and get them treated.
+- Domestic animals can also be the carriers of NiV as fruit bats often drop partially eaten fruits which they can consume.
+Try to keep them indoors and feed them yourself or if there’s a chance of them being infected, keep your distance from them and get them treated.

 - Don’t climb trees where bats may have left their saliva or secretions.
 Physical barriers can be put in place in order to prevent bats from accessing and contaminating palm sap.

 - In the case of animals, wire screens can help prevent contact with bats when pigs are raised in open-sided pig sheds.
 Run-off from the roof should be prevented from entering pig pens.